citruce/slate/source/index.html.md

 Welcome to the Rendement Locatif APIs documentation.
 This documentation is stricly confidential.

-# API Access
+# API Principles

+## Dev Authentication

-> To authenticate a user use this code:
+> To authenticate against the api:

 ```shell
 curl "https://www.rendementlocatif.com/api/login"
   -H "X-API-KEY: secretkey"
 ```

-> Remplacez secretkey avec votre clef.
+> Replace secretkey with your assigned dev key.

 The Rendement locatif API expects an authentication key.